A Level GeographyAQA (2 Years)

 - Options include the study of contemporary urban environments, population and the environment or resource security.

 There is a minimum requirement of four days fieldwork for the A level course (approx. £10 per day).
 Optional residential fieldwork opportunities are also offered in the UK (approx. £350) as well as overseas fieldwork opportunities.
 The 2019 field courses were to San Francisco (approx. £1690) and Uganda (approx. £2,250) and recent destinations include Morocco and Iceland.

 We offer a specialist journal at half price (approx. £15) and you can join the Geographical Association (GA).
 Students are strongly encouraged to subscribe and attend the GA lectures and conferences.

 Students will need to buy the course textbook (approx. £30).
 There are copies for loan in the library.
 The College has a Student Support Fund for those students who have difficulty meeting these costs.

 5 GCSEs at grade 4 or above, including Mathematics and English.
 Either GCSE Grade 4 achieved in Geography and a single science or Grade 4s in any two single sciences or Combined Science (if no Geography GCSE).

 Where Could It Take Me?

-Many A level geography students choose to study geography at university and with growing interest in issues such as climate change, energy security, migration, environmental degradation and social cohesion, geography is one of the most relevant degree courses you could choose to study.
-Therefore geography graduates are highly employable in a wide range of careers.
+Many A level Geography students choose to study geography at university and with growing interest in issues such as climate change, energy security, migration, environmental degradation and social cohesion, Geography is one of the most relevant degree courses you could choose to study.